omec-project/up4/scenarios/docs/README.md

     make pfcp-smoke.xml

 This scenario verifies UP4 app builds.
-It included a non-exhaustive set of tests that aim at ensuring that the most important functions work.
+It includes a non-exhaustive set of tests that aim at ensuring that the most important functions work.
 Some functions tested in this scenario are:
 * UP4 app install and activation
 * UP4 northbound APIs (via P4Runtime calls received either from the PFCP agent or a mock controller)